fuyuncat/rquery/README.md

    - timediff(date1,date2) : Normal function.
 Get the difference (in seconds) of two date.<br />
    - now() : Normal function.
 Get current date time.<br />
    - truncdate(date,seconds) : Normal function.
 Truncate a date a number is multiple of the given second number.<br />
+   - switch(input,case1,return1[,case2,result2...][,default]): Normal function. if input equal to case1, then return return1, etc..
+If none matched, return default or return input if no default provided.
+Similar to SWITCH CASE statement.<br />
+   - greatest(expr1,expr2[,...]) : Normal function.
+Return the largest one of the given expressions.<br />
+   - least(expr1,expr2[,...]) : Normal function.
+Return the smallest one of the given expressions.<br />
    - Count(expr) : Aggregation function.
 Count the number of expr.<br />
    - Sum(expr) : Aggregation function.
 Sum the number of expr.<br />
    - Max(expr) : Aggregation function.
 Get the maximum value of expr.<br />